ALMSIVI/novel-tools-py/README.md

 - Potential duplicate or missing chapter indices;

-The author might make a mistake and accidentally put two Chapter 10's, or skip Chapter 11 and directly advance to Chapter 12 after Chapter 10.
+The author might make a mistake and accidentally put two Chapter 10's, or they may skip Chapter 11 and advance to Chapter 12 after Chapter 10.

 - Varying formats of titles.

 The author might mix "Chapter 1: The Uprising" and "Chapter 1.
 The Uprising".

-This would result in a wrong table of content that is incomplete and full of mistakes, which also harms the reading experience.
-This toolkit tries to solve this problem by providing a unified framework for analyzing novel files, generating a better table of contents, and formatting the novel in general.
-All novels have their unique problems, and there is unlikely that a universal script would suit every need.
+This would result in a table of content that is incomplete and full of errors -- also not good to the reading experience.
+This toolkit tries to solve this problem by providing a unified framework to analyze novel files, generate a better table of contents, and reformat the novel.
+All novels have their unique problems, and it is unlikely that a universal script would suit every need.
 However, at the very least, one can generate an initial novel structure, and manually correct it if needed.

 There are plans to create a GUI version of this toolkit, and/or a [Calibre](https://calibre-ebook.com/) plugin, but there is no timeline.